werewolves-devs/Werewolf_Bot/management/usage.md

     db_set("248158876799729664","votes","1")
     db_set(248158876799729664,"powdered","1")

+#### add_kill(victim_id,role,murderer)
+This function adds a player to the kill queue for the end of the night/day, when all end effects apply.
+The argument **murderer** is optional. **victim_id** is the participant that is about to be killed.
+**role** is the role by whom they were attacked, but this does vary.
+A daily lynch counts as a kill by the Innocent role, while the cult lynch is by the Cult Leader and the werewolf kill is done by the Werewolf role.
+The reason that **murderer** is optional, is because it isn't always relevant.
+There is no killer to blame when being lynched.
+However, it is relevant for the game log if there are, for example, multiple assassins, to keep track of who killed whom.
+This **murderer** argument is also used to give the Macho a name; if a werewolf group attacks the macho, a random wolf member will be placed in this argument.
+A function for this is to be made.
+As both **victim_id** and **murderer** are ids, they can be either a string or an integer. **role** does need to be a string, however.

+    add_kill(248158876799729664,"Innocent")
+    add_kill("248158876799729664","Priest",247096918923149313) # This does not kill everybody - however, it is determined at the end of the night who dies

+#### get_kill()
+This function gets an order to kill from the kill queue (for the ones asking in which order, I ask thee; is it called a kill *stack* or a kill *queue*?) and returns a table with the relevant information.
+Once the kill queue is empty, the function will return **None**.

+    get_kill() # => [1,u'248158876799729664',u'Innocent',u'']
+    get_kill() # => [2,u'248158876799729664',u'Priest',u'247096918923149313']

+The first element isn't too relevant; it's used in the database to distinguish kills and to handle a rare scenario of two identical attacks.
+The second argument is the id of the victim.
+The third is the killer's "role" and the last one is either an empty string or the id of an appointed murderer.
+**Watch out:** After calling the function **get_kill()**, the retrieved data is removed from the database.
+This is a good and efficient property, but keep in mind that you need to store its output in a variable, and not expect **get_kill()** to return the same thing when re-calling the function.

 #### db_test()
 This function is to be ignored.
 It is used for testing purposes and should not be used in actual code.